-When it comes to social selling, sales management professionals need to lead by example.
+When it comes to social selling, sales management professionals need to lead by example in their social business.
 If they’re not active on social media, how can they expect their teams to be?
 It’s all well and good for managers to tell others they need to social sell.
 But if they aren’t the first to do so, such advice is likely to fall on deaf ears.
-Having sales managers who lead the way in social selling is essential; not only to establish social prospection as an acceptable use of time, but also to make the value and benefits of such activity available for others to see.
+Having sales managers who lead the way in social selling is essential for launching a successful social selling program; not only to establish social prospection as an acceptable use of time, but also to make the value and benefits of such activity available for others to see.

 Are Marketing and Sales Teams Aligned?

 Social media aside, is the activity of company sales and marketing teams aligned?
-Do the two departments sync on content production, lead qualification, and nurturing steps?
+Do the two departments sync on content production and content curation, lead qualification, and nurturing steps?
 Do sales teams make a point of finding out whether leads discovered the company through brand marketing activity; and, if so, what kind?

 Are Sales Teams Already Social Selling?